 1. Use Specialized Factories for Specialized Categories

-Example of category specialization:
+Example of category specialization

 | Factory Region | Best For | Why |